SafdarJamal/campus-recruitment-system/README.md

 npm start
 ```

-and then you can open http://localhost:3000 to view it in the browser.
+And then open http://localhost:3000 to view it in the browser.

 #### Available npm Scripts